cilions/glasswave/README.md

 # Glasswave

-A modern CSS components library for building beautiful, adaptive interfaces with smooth glass-like visuals and effortless theming.
+A component-based ui library for React with a liquid glass effect.

 ## Documentation